bowman2001/perplexdoc/content/doc/basic/link/index.md

 ## Automatic links {#linkify}

-We can surround URLs for better readability in the markdown file with angle brackets `<>`.
+We can surround URLs for better legibility in the markdown file with angle brackets `<>`.
 The result is the same:

 `http://www.example.com`&ensp;or&ensp;`<http://www.example.com>`